marcusoftnet/marcusoftnet.github.io/_posts/2015-08-24-npm-scripting-configs-and-arguments.md

 ---
 layout: post
-title: "npm scripting: configs and arguments... and some more tricks"
+title: npm scripting: configs and arguments... and some more tricks
-author: "Marcus Hammarberg"
+author: Marcus Hammarberg
 date: 2015-08-24 13:23:57
 tags:
  - Javascript